 CF3M has similar corrosion resistance and mechanical properties to CF8M.
 The difference is that the tensile yield strength of CF3M is somewhat less than that of CF8M at ambient temperatures.
 CF3M alloy is limited to a maximum temperature of 800F.
 Applications for the low carbon version (CF3M) would include valve bodies, pump casings, flanges, fittings and other pressure-containing parts where excellent corrosion resistance is required and should be used for parts that will be welded and cannot be solution annealed after welding.

-For detailed Chemical Composition, Typical Mechanical Properties and Comparative Specifications please view the SA-351 CF3M data sheet.
+For detailed Chemical Composition, Typical Mechanical Properties and Comparative Specifications please view the CF3M data sheet by filling out the form below.